Sharing the Passion: 70 Years of Building the Collection

 14 March to 19 July 2026

 Adad Hannah, Alex Colville, Alexander Young (A.Y.)
 Jackson, Billy Gauthier, Claude Tousignant, Cornelius Krieghoff, David Hockney, Deanna Bowen, Dondi White, Doug Kirton, Edward Burtynsky, Elizabeth Eastman, Frederick Horsman Varley, Gabriel Cohen, Imogen Cunningham, Isabelle Hayeur, Jack Bush, Jamelie Hassan, James Edward Hervey (J.E.H.)
-MacDonald, Jane Buyers, Jean McEwen, Jean-Paul Riopelle, Joseph Albers, Joseph Tisiga, Joyce Wieland, Ken Danby, Kenojuak Ashevak, Kent Monkman, Lawren Harris, Lois Andison, Louis Marius Amorim Ferreira de Moraes, Lynne Cohen, Marc Chagall, Marcel Barbeau, Maurice Cullen, Meryl McMaster, Michael Snow, Michael Thompson, Monica Tap, Norval Morriseau, Pablo Picasso, Pardiss Amerian, Pierre-Auguste Renoir, Rita Letendre, Salvador Dali, Scott Conarroe, Shary Boyle, Sophia Mazaraki Kalogeropoulou, Tom Thomson, Tony Urquhart, Tristram Lansdowne, Victor Vasarely, Yvarel
+MacDonald, Jane Buyers, Jean McEwen, Jean-Paul Riopelle, Joseph Albers, Joseph Tisiga, Joyce Wieland, Ken Danby, Kenojuak Ashevak, Kent Monkman, Lawren Harris, Lois Andison, Louis Marius Amorim Ferreira de Moraes, Lynne Cohen, Marc Chagall, Marcel Barbeau, Maurice Cullen, Meryl McMaster, Michael Snow, Michael Thompson, Monica Tap, Norval Morrisseau, Pablo Picasso, Pardiss Amerian, Pierre-Auguste Renoir, Rita Letendre, Salvador Dali, Scott Conarroe, Shary Boyle, Sophia Mazaraki Kalogeropoulou, Tom Thomson, Tony Urquhart, Tristram Lansdowne, Victor Vasarely, Yvarel

-Organized by KWAG Curatorial Committee
+Organized by KWAG Curatorial Department

 On 21 September 1956, the Kitchener-Waterloo Art Gallery Association celebrated the official opening of the Gallery with an exhibition of paintings by artist Tom Thomson, made possible with loans from private and public collections, including the National Gallery, Ottawa.
 A.Y.
 Jackson’s remarks opened the exhibition.
 Seventy years later, KWAG continues to be a leader in the commissioning, display, research and care for the most exciting contemporary artists working today across the region, province, country and beyond.

-As we celebrate our history and look out towards an exciting future, we embrace the stories and relations of donors who have supported the gallery over the years.
+As we celebrate our history and look out towards an exciting future, we embrace the stories and relationships of donors who have supported the Gallery over the years.
 Today, KWAG cares for more than 4,400 works of art in the Permanent Collection.
 This collection is held in the public trust – a special resource for the Waterloo Region and an incomparable gem in our community.
 Without the support and generosity of individual supporters, a Permanent Collection of this scope and quality simply would not be possible.
 In fact, donations and bequests represent roughly 95% of the Collection today.

 Related Programs: